ColumPaget/barmaid.lua/README.md

 online help can be called up with 'lua barmaid.lua -help'

-the `-t` or `-type` option sets the output type, which can be 'dzen2', 'lemonbar', 'xterm', 'terminal' or 'term'.
+the `-t` or `-type` option sets the output type, which can be 'dzen2', 'lemonbar', 'dwm', 'xterm', 'terminal' or 'term'.

 The `-x`, `-y`, `-w` and `-h` options set the x and y position of the bar, and its width and height, in pixels.
 The `-x` position option can also accept 'left', 'right' and 'center' as screen positions.
 The `-y` option can accept `top` and `bottom`, with the `bottom` argument causing special behavior in terminal mode (see below).
 None of these work in 'xterm' mode.